nim-lang/Nim/doc/intern.rst

     n.typ.n == n

-Other literal types, such as `uint literal(123)` that would automatically convert to other integer types, but refuses prefers to become a `uint` are not part of the Nim language.
+Other literal types, such as `uint literal(123)` that would automatically convert to other integer types, but prefers to become a `uint` are not part of the Nim language.

 In an unchecked AST, the `typ` field is nil.
 The type checker will set